China's imperial exams were a hotbed for fraud

 Lu Xun’s Family Fraud

-Lu Xun (鲁迅) is considered one of the greatest writers in modern China, with Chairman Mao once calling him a “saint of modern China.”
+Lu Xun (鲁迅) is considered one of the greatest writers of the 20th century, with Chairman Mao once calling him a “saint of modern China.”
 Nowadays, many of Lu Xun’s works are included in school textbooks and his texts often feature in exams.
 But Lu Xun’s family were actually once involved in an imperial exam fraud themselves, the outcome of which was largely responsible for Lu Xun’s depressing childhood.

 Lu Xun’s grandfather Zhou Jiefu (周介孚) obtained an excellent score in the imperial exam in the late Qing dynasty (1616 – 1911), and was appointed to the Imperial Hanlin Academy—the highest position for scholars who had passed the imperial exam.
 Zhou Jiefu’s son (Lu Xun’s father), Zhou Yongji (周用吉) didn’t perform so well, and only managed to pass the county-level exam.

 Zhou Jiefu decided to take matters into his own hands to help his son.
 In 1893, another imperial exam was to be held, and Zhou Jiefu found that the chief examiner was an acquaintance named Yin Ruzhang (殷如璋).
 Zhou Jiefu joined with five other families who also had children taking the exam, and decided to bribe Yin to help them.
 Zhou ordered a servant to send an envelope to Yin, which contained a small fortune collected from the six families and a note.
 The message explained that the six children would each write four characters—宸、衷、茂、育—into their answers, and asked Yin to give them a high score once he identified their papers.

 However, when the servant delivered the envelope, Yin, who often didn’t open his own mail lest it contain something incriminating, had his colleague open it first.
 Zhou’s scheme was exposed, and Yin immediately reported the attempted bribe to the authorities.
 Zhou Jiefu was sacked from his official post, confessed to his crime, and was initially sentenced to death by beheading.
 That sentence was later commuted and he spent eight years in prison before being pardoned.